01-Sia/streamlit_dashboard_PMS/README.md

   - Click on "New app"
   - Select the GitHub repository where your Streamlit app is located
+  - Change the name of .py file to that of yours.
   - Click "Deploy"
 5. Wait for deployment: Streamlit Sharing will automatically deploy your app.
 This process may take a few minutes.